crashfort/SourceDemoRender/ReadMe.md

 ### Adobe Premiere
 Some versions can open `libx264rgb` videos which is the recommended way as there are no possibilities of color loss.
 Some versions can not open either RGB or YUV444 videos.

-### Kdenlive
-This video editor can open everything SDR outputs.

 ## Extensions
 External modules can extend SDR with other functions.
 The public interface that your module should implement is available at [Extension.hpp](https://github.com/crashfort/SourceDemoRender/blob/master/Projects/Extension/SDR%20Extension/Extension.hpp).
 Example projects are at [Sample Extension](https://github.com/crashfort/SourceDemoRender/blob/master/Projects/SampleExtension/Sample/Main/SampleExtensionMain.cpp), [Preview Window](https://github.com/crashfort/SourceDemoRender/tree/master/Projects/PreviewWindowExtension/PreviewWindow/Main), [Direct2D Context](https://github.com/crashfort/SourceDemoRender/tree/master/Projects/Direct2DContextExtension).